 One of the best options for external hard drive data recovery is to use Stellar Windows Data Recovery.
 It’s quick and easy – though you’ll probably also want to try other options to cover all of your bases in recovering your external hard drive.

 First of all, better check what’s wrong.
 Your drive may not be receiving the power to run so you can’t access the data.
 Plug in your external hard drive in your USB and check for the green power light that is usually found in external hard drives.
 If it’s not blinking, your hard drive’s got a power problem.
 There’s no other solution to it than getting it repaired at your local computer service center.

 If it does blink but you still can’t access your files, then you’re probably experiencing a software problem.
 It can easily be remedied by using procedures that work for normal hard drives.
 Connect your external hard drive to a computer that uses a different OS – this may cause a bit of damage, but better to lose just a few of it than all of it.

 The Best Option

-However, the logical and best option for recovering your external hard drive’s data is to use specialized data recovery software such as Data Recovery Pro.
-Designed to specifically handle this task, Data Recovery Pro gives you the best chance to recover your external hard drive files.
+However, the logical and best option for recovering your external hard drive’s data is to use specialized data recovery software such as Stellar Windows Data Recovery.
+Designed to specifically handle this task, Stellar Windows Data Recovery gives you the best chance to recover your external hard drive files.
 It also handles other situations where your data might have been lost or damaged and getting one installed in your computer will truly be a very good investment.